 FREQUENTLY ASKED QUESTIONS

-2. First and foremost, we have an obligation to our current campers to ensure their safety.
+We are committed to our campers safety and happiness.
 We approve and deny new camper applications based on this promise to the dogs who currently come.

-4. We are small and lots of dogs want to come.
+We are small and lots of dogs want to come play.
 We get it.
 It's hard to get a spot even when you have been approved or have been coming for years.
 It's a problem.
-Honestly, we don't have all the answers yet, but we hope that the application process will allow us to direct dogs not suited for camp in another direction and open up space for those who we know will thrive.
+Honestly, we don't have all the answers yet, but we hope the application process will allow us to direct dogs not suited for camp in another direction and open space for those who will thrive.

 In the best interest of all our friends that come play, we require proof of these vaccinations: